Qubitium/AutoGPTQ/README.md

 ## How is AutoGPTQ-NEXT different from AutoGPTQ?

-AutoGPTQ-NEXT is an updated version of AugtoGPTQ with latest bug fixes applied, new features, better/latest model support, and an guranteed from the ModelCloud.ai team and that we will take every effort to bring the library update to latest standards with latest models added as soon as possible.
+AutoGPTQ-NEXT is an updated version of AugtoGPTQ with latest bug fixes applied, new features, better/latest model support, and an guranteed from the ModelCloud.ai team and that we, along with the open-source ML community, will take every effort to bring the library up-to-date with latest advancements, model support, and bug fixes.

 ## Mission Statement